Mile 0 – Lee’s Ferry: River Right. You made it! Stay organized as you get your gear together. Learn more about Lee’s Ferry.

-Mile 44.25 – Below President Harding Rapid: Class II.
-Below President Harding Rapid, there is a big S-turn.
-Pay attention on the oars and you should be fine, but the river curves to the right and then back to the left.
+Mile 44.25 – Below President Harding Rapid: Class 2.
+Below President Harding Rapid is a long S-turn.
+Pay attention on the oars and you’ll be fine in this small rapid.

 Mile 44.5 – Eminence Break: River Left.
 This is a large camp with an easy pull-in on the downstream end of an alluvial fan.

 Mile 44.6 – Lunch Sandbar: River Left.
-Within view of Eminence is a fine-looking sandbar that would make for a good lunch beach.
+Within view of Eminence is a good lunch beach.

 Mile 44.9 – 44.9 Mile Camp: River Left.
 This is a small camp that shares the furthest upstream portion of the same eddy as Willie Taylor Camp.